GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer-api/integration-layer.md

     - description: It specifies whether the markup need to be encoded while making api calls.

 - `api`
-    - type: `object`
+    - type: `Object`
     - required: Yes
     - description: It specifies the URL for different api calls.

 - `maxUpload`
     - type: `number`
     - required: No
-    - description: It specifies the maximum size of file that can be uploaded to the backend.
+    - description: It specifies the maximum size of a file that can be uploaded to the backend.

 - `maxUploadFormatted`
     - type: `string`